arvidn/libtorrent/docs/manual.rst

 appears there is no NAT router that can be remote controlled to add port mappings.

-The alert is generated as severity ``warning``, since it should be displayed to the user somehow, and could mean reduced preformance.

 ``mapping`` refers to the mapping index of the port map that failed, i.e. the index returned from add_mapping_.